 The principal service we offer is investment management services.
 In providing investment management services we also provide financial planning.
 We do not provide financial planning as a standalone service.
-We provide investment management services directly to clients, through sub-advisory relationships with other advisers or broker-dealers or through wrap fee programs sponsored by other advisers.
-We provide investment management services through investment models we have designed.
-The investment model or models we utilize for you are determined by the investment objectives, goals, risk parameters, financial and other information you have provided to us, as well as your specific direction or portfolios selected by you and the unaffiliated adviser or broker-dealer you have engaged.
+We provide investment management services directly to clients, through sub-advisory relationships with other advisers or broker-dealers or through wrap fee programs sponsored by other advisers and through investment models.
+The investment models we offer are determined by the investment objectives, goals, risk parameters, financial and other information you have provided to us, as well as your specific direction or portfolios selected by you or your adviser or broker-dealer.
+Depending on client investment requirements or investment strategy, FTIS may engage one or more affiliated or unaffiliated third-party sub-advisers ("Sub-Advisers") to manage portions of client assets if deemed in the best interest of a client, subject to the client's investment objectives and risk tolerance.
 We monitor the holdings and performance of your account on an ongoing basis and provide you with periodic reports regarding the performance and holdings of your account.
 We provide investment management services on a discretionary basis pursuant to authority granted to us in your client agreement.
-Pursuant to this discretionary authority we are authorized to determine which securities are bought and sold, the total amount to be bought and sold, and the costs at which transactions will be effected.
+Pursuant to this discretionary authority we are authorized to determine which securities are bought and sold, the total amount to be bought and sold, and the costs at which transactions will be affected.
 We do not limit the provision of investment management services or financial planning services to proprietary products.
 In addition, we generally do not limit the types of investments we utilize for clients, but consistently utilize individual equity securities, exchange traded funds, and options.
 Account minimums are based on the strategy being selected.
-GCMG reserves the right to accept or decline a potential client for any reason in our sole discretion.
+FTIS reserves the right to accept or decline a potential client for any reason in our sole discretion.